 During the development of the plans for abandoning coal, the Czech Republic and Slovenia are looking at nuclear energy to provide the foundations of energy stability.

 According to existing pledges in Europe, coal will be used after 2033 only in Poland, Turkey, Serbia, Montenegro, Bulgaria, Bosnia and Herzegovina, and Kosovo*.
 The new German government has ambitious climate goals and a 2030 coal exit target, compared to the previously announced 2038.

 Bulgaria has three scenarios under consideration, but the latest coal withdrawal is in 2040.
 Montenegro has announced it would finish it by 2035.
-Turkey, Poland, Serbia, Bosnia and Herzegovina, and Kosovo * have not yet set coal exit dates though have committed to decarbonization by 2050 at the latest while Turkey determined 2053 as the deadline for the same goal.
+Poland, Serbia, Bosnia and Herzegovina, and Kosovo* have not yet set coal exit dates though have committed to decarbonization by 2050 at the latest while Turkey determined 2053 as the deadline for the same goal.